sanil-git/leave-tracking-frontend/README.md

-# Leave Tracking App
+# PlanWise - AI-Powered Leave Planning

-A modern, intuitive web application for managing holidays, vacations, and leave planning with calendar integration.
+A modern, intuitive web application for smart leave management with AI-powered insights, vacation planning, and calendar integration.
+PlanWise helps you discover long weekends, track leave balances, and optimize your time off with intelligent recommendations.

 ## 🎯 Purpose

-Streamline leave management by providing a centralized platform to track holidays, plan vacations, and visualize time off on an interactive calendar.
-Perfect for individuals and teams to plan long weekends and optimize vacation time.
+PlanWise revolutionizes leave management with AI-powered insights that help you save time and money.
+Get smart predictions for optimal vacation timing, discover long weekend opportunities, track ticket prices, and optimize your leave strategy with AI that learns your patterns.
+Perfect for individuals and teams who want to maximize their time off intelligently.

 ## ✨ Features

+### 🤖 AI-Powered Intelligence
+- **Smart Vacation Timing**: AI predicts optimal vacation dates based on prices, weather, and workload
+- **Cost-Saving Insights**: Get alerts when flight prices drop for your planned destinations
+- **Long Weekend Discovery**: Automatically detect future holidays on Monday/Friday for extended time off
+- **Pattern Learning**: AI learns your leave preferences and team dynamics for better recommendations
+- **Weather Integration**: Consider weather forecasts in vacation timing suggestions

 ### 📅 Calendar & Holidays
 - **Interactive Calendar**: Monthly, weekly, and daily views with event display